cortexlabs/cortex/docs/deployments/predictors-batch.md

 class PythonPredictor:
     def __init__(self, config):
-        """Called once before the API becomes available.
+        """Called once during each worker initialization.
 Performs setup such as downloading/initializing the model or downloading a vocabulary.

         Args:
-            config: Dictionary passed from API configuration (if specified).
-This may contain information on where to download the model and/or metadata.
+            config: Dictionary passed from API configuration (if specified) merged with configuration passed in with Job Submission API.
+If there are conflicting keys, values in configuration specified in Job submission takes precedence.
         """
         pass

-    def predict(self, payload, query_params, headers):
+    def predict(self, payload):
-        """Called once per request.
-Preprocesses the request payload (if necessary), runs inference, and postprocesses the inference output (if necessary).
+        """Called once per batch.
+Preprocesses the batch payload (if necessary), runs inference, postprocesses the inference output (if necessary) and writes the predictions to storage (i.e. S3 or a database).

         Args:
-            payload: The request payload (see below for the possible payload types) (optional).
-            query_params: A dictionary of the query parameters used in the request (optional).
-            headers: A dictionary of the headers sent in the request (optional).
+            payload: a batch, a list of one or more samples (required).

         Returns:
-            Prediction or a list of predictions.
+            Nothing.
+The function body writes the predictions to storage.
         """
         pass
 ```

-For proper separation of concerns, it is recommended to use the constructor's `config` paremater for information such as from where to download the model and initialization files, or any configurable model parameters.
+For proper separation of concerns, it is recommended to use the constructor's `config` parameter for information such as from where to download the model and initialization files, or any configurable model parameters.
 You define `config` in your [API configuration](api-configuration.md), and it is passed through to your Predictor's constructor.

-The `payload` parameter is parsed according to the `Content-Type` header in the request.
-For `Content-Type: application/json`, `payload` will be the parsed JSON body.
-For `Content-Type: multipart/form` or `Content-Type: application/x-www-form-urlencoded`, `payload` will be `starlette.datastructures.FormData` (key-value pairs where the value is a `string` for form data, or `starlette.datastructures.UploadFile` for file uploads, see [Starlette's documentation](https://www.starlette.io/requests/#request-files)).
-For all other `Content-Type` values, `payload` will be the raw `bytes` of the request body.
+The `config` parameters in the `API configuration` can be overriden by providing `config` in the job submission requests.

 ### Examples